 “27 And it came to pass, as he spake these things, a certain woman of the company lifted up her voice, and said unto him, Blessed is the womb that bare thee, and the paps which thou hast sucked.28 But he said, Yea rather, blessed are they that hear the word of God, and keep it” (Luke 11:27-28).

-The Second Council of Nicæa (787) is recognized as the last of the first seven ecumenical councils by the Eastern Orthodox Church and the Catholic Church.
+The Second Council of Nicæa (787 AD) is recognized as the last of the first seven ecumenical councils by the Eastern Orthodox Church and the Catholic Church and was deemed to be infallible.
 They stated:

 This is not true.
-Jesus said that there is no one greater than John the Baptist (Matthew 11:11).
+Jesus said that there is no one greater born of women than John the Baptist (Matthew 11:11).

 Addendum